-Grants will focus on progression towards the labour market, but will not duplicate provision that is available through mainstream activity.
+Grants will be awarded for projects that demonstrate progression towards the labour market, but do not duplicate provision that is available through mainstream activity.
 Grants will strengthen the ability of small third sector organisations to deliver employment and skills activities to disadvantaged people.

-The Programme will engage, support and deliver innovative, individually tailored programmes with end to end support to meet the needs of local residents and add value to mainstream provision.
+The Programme will engage, support and deliver innovative, individually tailored projects with end-to-end support to meet the needs of local residents and add value to mainstream provision.